edden-gerber/edden-gerber.github.io/_posts/2019-10-11-guessing-location-on-earth.md

 ![3245km results](../assets/images/guess_location/results_karachi.png "showing only first two countries")

 This would of course be wrong if the other person was an Israeli citizen like myself, implying a strong prior probability against Karachi.
 So on a final note, how could we take this little project further if we wanted it to take advantage of additional knowledge that we may have?
 One idea that comes up is to use international travel statistics - what is the volume of travel between pairs of countries - and generating from it a probability prior (assuming of course that we know the target individual's nationality).
 Of course, having two or more sets of probabilities means that I need to decide how to weigh them.
-I could try to learn these weights or even use a more complex prediction model using each set as a feature - however this makes it a supervised learning problem requiring labeled data of people's distances and locations.
+I could try to learn these weights or even use a more complex prediction model using each set as a feature - though this would make it a supervised learning problem requiring labeled data of people's distances and locations.

-### To sum up
+## To sum up

 This was a fun and educational little project.
 I enjoyed taking a simple idea and carrying it all the way to a working solution, discovering along the way how not so simple it actually is.
 As for the text conversation that sparked this idea, unfortunately it never became more than that.
 Oh well...